pranjal3II2/pranjal3II2/README.md

 - 💞️ I’m looking to collaborate on react, node js and full stack projects
 - 📫 How to reach me : just ping me on instagram at pranjal3112
 - 😄 Pronouns: sskp, PJ
-- ⚡ Fun fact: There are more than 700 programming languages in the world and computer uses compiler to understand it.
+- ⚡ Fun fact: There are more than 700 programming languages in the world and computer use compiler to understand it.

 <!---
 pranjal3II2/pranjal3II2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.